Yale-Medicaid/Documentation/docs/tmsis/tmsis_getting_started.md

 ## Obtaining Access to T-MSIS Data
 Due to the size and nature of the national data set, T-MSIS data are housed in the HIPAA-aligned [Milgram cluster](https://docs.ycrc.yale.edu/clusters/milgram/) at Yale Center for Research Computing.
 The first step is to [request an account](https://research.computing.yale.edu/support/hpc/account-request).

-1. Make sure Anthony is aware you are requesting an account he will need to approve the request.
+1. Make sure Anthony is aware you are requesting an account as he will need to approve the request.
 2. Fill out the form
 	- Department or School: Yale School of Public Health
 	- Are you a Principal Investigator: No